ObolNetwork/charon-k8s-distributed-validator-cluster/README.md

 This repository contains Kubernetes manifests to deploy a [charon](https://github.com/ObolNetwork/charon) cluster.

-# Project Status
+# Project status
 It is still early days for the Obol Network and everything is under active development.
 It is NOT ready for mainnet.
 Keep checking in for updates, [here](https://github.com/ObolNetwork/charon/#supported-consensus-layer-clients) is the latest on charon's supported clients and duties.

-# Charon Cluster Deployment
+# Charon cluster deployment
 The cluster consists of 3 charon nodes, 3 Teku validators:
 - node0: [Teku](https://github.com/ConsenSys/teku)
 - node1: [Teku](https://github.com/ConsenSys/teku)